kdoore/CS2335-Gitbook/class-code-examples/playercontrollerv3-mods/playercontrollerv2-mods.md

 #Player Controller_v2 Final Code
-This code is to be used with the Simplified MiniGame.
+**Important:  This code is to be used with the Simplified MiniGame.
+**

 Includes Updates for:  InventorySystem, LevelManager.